simpleOnly1/VerctorToMatrixsIndex/README.md

-# VerctorToMatrixsIndex
-# matlab
+# VerctorToMatrixsIndex     matlab
-# When you transform your matrix to a vector, this code can find your matrix index use the vector data.
+# When you transform your matrix to a vector, this code can find your matrix index(2D) use the vector(1D) data.